impostorsguides/impostorsguides.github.io/rbenv/1-x-content.md

 IFS="${IFS}"$'\r'
 ```

-...means that we're concatenating the ‘carriage return' character to the end of the original set of `IFS` characters.
+...means that we're concatenating the 'carriage return' character to the end of the original set of `IFS` characters.
 Much clearer.

 Next: